MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-CSharp.md

 |features 0.232070 1.814821 |labels 0.000000
 ```

-A CNTK DataSource is create in this way:
+A CNTK DataSource is created in this way:
 ***
 ```cs
     var minibatchSource = MinibatchSource.TextFormatMinibatchSource(